Chart Color Schemes

 Cultural Diversity

-Baringa had above average cultural diversity, with 13.8% speaking a language other than English at home and 27.5% born overseas.
-Christianity was the main religion in Baringa, comprising 38.5%.
-The most notable overrepresentation was in Other religions, at 1.3%, compared to 0.5% regionally.
+Baringa had a higher than average cultural diversity, with 13.8% of its population speaking a language other than English at home and 27.5% born overseas.
+Christianity was the predominant religion in Baringa, accounting for 38.5% of the population.
+However, there was an overrepresentation in the 'Other' religious category, comprising 1.3% compared to the regional average of 0.5%.

 Frequently Asked Questions - Diversity